carlhuda/janus/README.md

 $ brew install macvim
 ```

-If you don't use Homebew, you can still download it
+If you don't use Homebrew, you can still download it
 [here](https://github.com/b4winckler/macvim/downloads).

 Take a look at the [Pre-requisites wiki